Top 14 Venture Capital Firms for Real Estate Startups

 Image of Recursive Ventures - Top VCs in Real Estate

-Recursive Ventures is a California-based firm that invests in seed-stage tech startups across the US and Israel.
-They concentrate on companies using data and AI to build new products and services in industries like FinTech and Real Estate.
+Recursive Ventures is a California-based micro VC firm that backs seed-stage startups in the US and Israel.
+They focus on companies using data and artificial intelligence to create new opportunities in established industries.

 • Investment stages: Seed, Early Stage Venture